 Catherine F. Patterson

-Dr. Patterson is a scholar of Early Modern British and urban history.
-She received her M.A. and Ph.D. from the University of Chicago.
-Professor Patterson has been the Director of Undergraduate Studies and the Director of Graduate Studies in the UH History Department.
-She is currently the Associate Dean for Graduate Studies in the College of Liberal Arts and Social Sciences.
+Prof. Patterson is a scholar of early modern British history.
+She received her M.A. and Ph.D. degrees from the University of Chicago.
+Her research has been supported by grants from the National Endowment for the Humanities and the American Historical Association, among others.
+She has been the Director of Undergraduate Studies and the Director of Graduate Studies in the UH History Department and an Associate Dean of the College of Liberal Arts and Social Sciences.

-Dr. Patterson teaches a variety of courses in British and European history, with specialization in England during the early modern era, ca.1500-1800.
-She teaches undergraduate courses in Western Civilization to 1450, British History to 1688, Tudor England, Stuart England and Social History of Early Modern England.
-Her graduate courses include a research seminar in European History and Readings in Early Modern English History.
+Prof. Patterson teaches a variety of courses in British and European history, with specialization in the early modern era, ca.1500-1800.
+She teaches Western Civilization to 1450; British History to 1689; Introduction to Law and Society in England, 1100-1800; Tudor England; Age of Revolution: Stuart Britain; and Society and Culture in Early Modern England.
+Her graduate courses include a research seminar in European History and Readings in Early Modern British History.

 back to top

 Prof. Patterson's research interests focus on the intersection between political and social history in Britain’s early modern period.
 Her two books, Urban Patronage in Early Modern England and Urban Government and the Early Stuart State, and various articles explore how politics, law, and government worked within the structures of early modern society and how individuals and communities—particularly urban ones—interacted with and helped shape the emergent early modern state.
 Her current research project, “The Politics of Fishing: Fishermen, Free Trade, and Maritime Order in Seventeenth-Century Britain and the British Atlantic,” moves in a new direction, exploring how ideas about international trade, empire, and maritime order in the seventeenth century were shaped by the fishing industry and by the provincial fishermen who plied the seas in pursuit of this trade.